-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 src/utils/slack.js, to contain the function

-constructGhIssueSlackMessage, a function for taking issue data, and turning it into a collection of blocks: simple JavaScript objects that Slack will use to format the message:
+constructGhIssueSlackMessage, a function for taking issue data, and turning it into a collection of blocks.
+Blocks are simple JavaScript objects that Slack will use to format the message:

 src/utils/slack.js